AndyCubico/RPG_Progression/docs/index.md

    ![Souls](https://i.ytimg.com/vi/8nmobLqGOsY/maxresdefault.jpg)
    >In souls games you have all the abilities tied to the character from the beginning.

-2. Experience duration: how much time it takes to finish a level, stage, mission, which can be increased with mission distance and opponent difficulty.
+2.-Experience duration: how much time it takes to finish a level, stage, mission, which can be increased with mission distance and opponent difficulty.

-3. Scene rewards: create the levels of the game in a way that new visual rewards like exciting environmental wonders or fancy visual effects are staggered at a pace that keeps the player invested in the game.
+3.-Scene rewards: create the levels of the game in a way that new visual rewards like exciting environmental wonders or fancy visual effects are staggered at a pace that keeps the player invested in the game.

 ![ER](https://user-images.githubusercontent.com/99950309/222971042-3fd4492f-93bc-46d3-8ca0-17279dbdb7b9.png)
 >In Elden Ring, after defeating the first demigod, Elden Ring shows us how much is left to explore.

-4. Practical rewards: unlocking new content pieces or upgrading our characters that directly change, expand and improve how the game is played.
+4.-Practical rewards: unlocking new content pieces or upgrading our characters that directly change, expand and improve how the game is played.

-5. Difficulty:  how hard are enemies to beat and also very important, how much risk the player takes in order to beat it with respect to player health (death), weapon durability, use of items (health potions).
+5.-Difficulty:  how hard are enemies to beat and also very important, how much risk the player takes in order to beat it with respect to player health (death), weapon durability, use of items (health potions).

 If game designers do not structure correctly all these elements, they may overwhelm the user with too much, or boring them with too little so they stop playing.
 The concept that defines this matter is the Flow.
 Flow is a mental state of operation in which the person is fully immersed in whatever he is doing, with a feeling of energized focus, full involvement, and success in the process of an activity.